Makonde art: Changes in the 20th century

-Makonde art is an integration of dated practices of woodwork met with a demand of woodcarving of the modernized world.
-After the introduction of road systems in the plateaus between Tanzania and Mozambique by Portuguese troops during World War I, the traditional sense of the practice began to shift to meet new social and economical demands.
-Once a signifier of ritualistic expression made solely by men, and kept hidden from women, Western influences on Makonde art changed who created the art and for what reasons.
-Portuguese forced labor and taxes encouraged many Makonde people to expand the practices of traditional woodcarving.
-One way of this evolution was expressed through these figures.
-Traditionally, practical things like tools and ritualistic helmet masks were the center of creation.
-However, after the insertion of road systems, Europeans and missionaries began to commission Makonde people to create religious symbolic sculptures.
-This contributed to the distinction of Ujamaa, Shetani and Binadamu styles of Makonde art.
+Modern Makonde art is an integration of dated practices of woodwork met with a demand of artistic woodcarving of the modernized world.
+After the introduction of road systems in the plateaus between Tanzania and Mozambique by Portuguese troops during World War I, the traditional sense of the practice began to shift to meet new social and economic demands.
+Portuguese forced labor and taxes had prompted Makonde carvers in Mozambique to expand the practices of traditional woodcarving.
+Once a tradition of ritual expression made solely by men and kept hidden from women, Western influences on 20th-century Makonde art changed both the production and purpose of this art style.

+Another reason for Makonde sculptors originally from Mozambique, but displaced in Tanzania, was their support of the resistance towards colonial regime in Mozambique.
+As early as 1959, Makonde people in Dar-es-Salaam helped create the nationalist organisation (MANU) that later became part of the Mozambique Liberation Front (FRELIMO).
+Supporting the fight for liberation, Makonde sculptors created cooperatives and made financial contributions by selling their artworks for the struggle for liberation in Mozambique.
+Referring to notions of modern Makonde carvers as traditional, rural people, a Portuguese study of 2020 said: "To generically place the Makonde artists in isolation, in the corner and in the bush, is a Western paternalist fiction."

-Types of Makonde art
+Types of Modern Makonde art

 Ujamaa or Tree of life

-Roberto Yakobo Sangwani left his home Mozambique and headed for Tanzania in the latter years of the 1950s.
+Roberto Yakobo Sangwani left his home Mozambique and headed for Tanzania in the late 1950s.
 With him he brought a style of Makonde art formally known as Dimoongo, meaning ‘power of strength’ or ‘tree of life’.
 Traditionally these sculptures portrayed clusters of connected wrestlers holding up a winning victor.
-Gradually, the main figure shifted to represent tribal heads or other people in unity with community members or family.
-Regardless, of who the central figure of a sculpture is, the organization of this style represents one central figure, surrounded by and supported by other figures.
-These figures exemplify ujamaa (family ties) or relationships in a community and bring forth the underlying reverence the Makonde have for their ancestors or society.
+Gradually, the main figure shifted to represent tribal heads or people in unity with community members or family.
+Regardless of who the central figure of a sculpture is, the organization of this style represents one central figure, surrounded by and supported by other figures.
+These figures exemplify ujamaa (communal unity) or relationships in a community and bring forth the underlying reverence the Makonde have for their ancestors or society.